When is is put in English? Uses of was - were

 2. Are you busy?
 Are you busy?

 3. Where is my cup?
-Where is my cup?
+Where's my cup?

 4. How old is she?
 How old is she?